Oregon_Rogue_Whitewater_River_Rafting_Inflatable kayaking_paddlerafting

 GENERAL INFORMATION

-GROUP SIZE: The Rogue River trip are limited to summer departures of 10 participants on a small launch, 20 on a large launch, and 14 on fall dates.
+GROUP SIZE: The Rogue River trip are limited to summer departures of 10 participants on a small launch, 20 on a large launch, and 14 on fall dates from September 16 on.

 Land Costs Include-The following are included in your Rogue River trip: